 During Stephen’s tenure, Christ Church Cathedral Choir built a lasting legacy of groundbreaking recordings which have excited the critics and the listening public over the last thirty years.
 There have been many awards, including a Grammy nomination for An Oxford Elegy by Vaughan Williams.
 More recently, the choir recorded five volumes of music from the Eton Choirbook to great critical acclaim, recently released as a box set.
 Howard Goodall’s Eternal Light: A Requiem with London Musici (EMI Classics) won a Classical BRIT Award in 2010.
 Other recordings with orchestra include Mendelssohn’s arrangement of Handel’s Acis and Galatea (with Oxford Philharmonic Orchestra) and Francesco Durante’s Requiem in C minor (with Oxford Baroque) which was released in November 2016 on the Coro label.
 Stephen’s recording of Goodall’s major work, Invictus: A Passion was released on the same label in the autumn of 2018 and was Critics’ Choice of favorite recording of 2018 in Gramophone magazine.

 Stephen has travelled worldwide both with Christ Church choir and as an organist and conductor, directing, amongst others, the Australian Brandenburg Orchestra, London Mozart Players, English Chamber Orchestra, Northern Sinfonia, Hanover Band, English String Orchestra, London Musici, Oxford Baroque and Oxford Philharmonic Orchestra.
 In March 2023, he will be the soloist for the Poulenc Organ Concerto with Nuremberg Symphony Orchestra.

-He is also in demand as a visiting lecturer, in particular at the Universities of Western Australia, Melbourne and Sydney the College Conservatory in Cincinnati and at the University of Bordeaux.
+He is also in demand as a visiting lecturer, in particular at the Universities of Western Australia, Melbourne and Sydney, the College Conservatory in Cincinnati, and at the University of Bordeaux.
 He has collaborated with distinguished contemporary composers such as Judith Weir, John Tavener, Howard Goodall, Robert Saxton, Francis Grier, Gabriel Jackson and Mark Simpson.
 Stephen was President of the Royal College of Organists from 2000 to 2002 and until recently was Choragus of the University of Oxford.
 He is the holder of a Lambeth Doctorate in Music and is the Chairman of the Ouseley Trust.
 He is also an Honorary Member of the Royal Academy of Music, Fellow of the Royal School of Church Music and Honorary Canon of Christ Church Cathedral, Oxford.